STEM Career Presentations

 Alongside the presentations, Jessica handed out 350 copies of the famous, free Gradcracker Toolkit to students, our 220-page booklet containing invaluable careers advice and STEM sector information.

 Both David and Jessica were thrilled with the day’s success.
 David said in a later email that it was ‘really beneficial for the students’ and that he’d love for her to return and hold more presentations in the future.

 We sent Birmingham City University's careers team a Gradcracker ‘Timba the Tiger’ cuddly toy, to thank them for the university’s cooperation.

 The careers team at Birmingham was rather taken by Timba.

 - Let employers see the ‘real’ you.

-Jessica, our Head of Marketing, was invited by Bruce Hargrave, Senior Lecturer at the University of Lincoln, to talk to his Computer Science first years about the importance of thinking about careers from the beginning of their university course.
+Jessica, our Marketing Director, was invited by Bruce Hargrave, Senior Lecturer at the University of Lincoln, to talk to his Computer Science first years about the importance of thinking about careers from the beginning of their university course.

 Bruce has been a fan of Gradcracker since we met at a student showcase event last year and we were keen to help him and his students.

 Jessica was welcomed by a full house of over a 150 hugely attentive students in Lincoln’s brand new Isaac Newton lecture theatre.